theorib/food-recipe-app-vanilla-javascript/README.md

 - Custom built state management
 - Custom built DOM updating algorithm using the DocumentFragment API
-- Custom built HTTP library based on the Fetch API and promises
+- Custom built HTTP library based on the Fetch API and Promises
 - Search functionality with results dinamicaly loaded from an API
 - Search dynamically displayed with pagination
 - Recipe deep-linking with hashes using the history API